CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 5.1.Ti=Management

+5.1.sec={5.1.1.Sen} {5.1.2.Sen} {5.1.3.Sen}  {5.1.4.Sen} {5.1.5.Sen} {5.1.6.Sen}

-5.1.sec=The business of the Company shall be managed by one or more Managers.
-The Members initially nominate and elect the person(s) set forth in Exhibit B to serve as the Manager(s) of the Company.
-Managers shall serve at the pleasure of the Members and may be elected or removed by Members holding a majority of the Membership Interests.
-Exhibit B shall be amended from time to time to reflect any changes in Managers.
-In the event of a dispute between Managers, final determination shall be made by a vote of the majority of the Managers.
-Any Manager may bind the Company in all matters in the ordinary course of business.
+5.1.1.Sen=The business of the Company shall be managed by one or more Managers.

+5.1.2.Sen=The Members initially nominate and elect the person(s) set forth in Exhibit B to serve as the Manager(s) of the Company.

+5.1.3.Sen=Managers shall serve at the pleasure of the Members and may be elected or removed by Members holding a majority of the Membership Interests.

+5.1.4.Sen=Exhibit B shall be amended from time to time to reflect any changes in Managers.

+5.1.5.Sen=In the event of a dispute between Managers, final determination shall be made by a vote of the majority of the Managers.

+5.1.6.Sen=Any Manager may bind the Company in all matters in the ordinary course of business.

 5.2.Ti=Meetings of Managers